alec-jensen/botnet/README.md

 # botnet

-This is a simple botnet written in python.
-It is not complete, but it is functional.
-It is meant to be used for educational purposes only.
+This  is meant to be used for purely educational purposes only.

 ## Usage